manoharan-lab/holopy/docs/source/users/load_tutorial.rst

   raw_holo = hp.load_image(imagepath, spacing = (0.0851, 0.0426))

-Most displays will default to displaying square pixels, but if your hologram has an associated spacing (holo.spacing), and you use holopy.show(holo) to display the image, your hologram will display with pixels of the correct aspect ratio.
+Most displays will default to displaying square pixels but if you use HoloPy's built-in :func:`.show` function to display the image, your hologram will display with pixels of the correct aspect ratio.